-While this might seem like a simple fact – of course I wanted it.
+While this might seem like a simple fact – of course, I wanted it.
 I could think of quite a few people who I thought wanted it.
-But in Moe’s highly intuitive world “wanting it” meant much more than trying and hoping.
-It meant that I was willing to work at it and unwilling to stop until I had it.
+But in Moe’s highly natural world “wanting it” meant much more than trying and hoping.
+It said that I was willing to work at it and unwilling to stop until I had it.

 Moe knew what it takes to have a great golf swing.
 It requires much more than effort.
 It takes grit.

 This flies in the face of those who ask me “How long is this going to take to learn this?”.
-This might be most unanswerable question every asked.
+This might be the most unanswerable question ever asked.
 Moe would have said “It will take as long as it takes” which implies that you never stop.

 Moe knew that I would never stop trying and learning.
 I was relentless.
-He knew that I had a certain ambition that few had.
+He knew that I had a particular ambition that few had.
 I wanted to have a great golf swing.
 Others wanted to play great golf.
-There is a major difference.
+There is a significant difference.

-This alternate mind set makes all of the difference.
+This other mindset makes all of the difference.
 It commits you to learning movement rather than practicing for results.
 It takes patience and determination.
-It requires self analysis.
+It requires self-analysis.

-I have seen very few people who have the ability to ignore ball flight.
+I have seen very few people who can ignore ball flight.
 Most people have a difficult time practicing movement when it comes to golf swing training.
-However if you look at how other movement related sports are taught, you will find that sports like dance and martial arts focus on the moves first and results later.
+However, if you look at how other change related sports were taught, you will find that games like dance and martial arts focus on the moves first and results later.

 Can you imagine fighting a black-belt if you are a beginner?
 You would dance around the ring and just pray you didn’t get hit.
-That is exactly what golfers do.
-They take-on the golf course without the appropriate skills and they get their butts kicked.
+That is what golfers do.
+They take-on the golf course without the appropriate skills, and they get their butts kicked.
 Then they complain that they are frustrated.
-Lets face it.
+Let’s face it.
 You get your butt kicked because you’re untrained against the competition.
 You need to refine your skills.

-We all know, Golf is a difficult game even if your good at it.
+We all know, Golf is a challenging game even if you’re good at it.
 Acquiring the skills should be priority number one.
-The more skills you have the better chance you have to win once in awhile.
-Having the passion to build a powerful golf swing was the bond I had with Moe.
-He saw my passion for the pursuit of perfection.
+The more skills you have, the better chance you have to win once in a while.
+Having the passion for building a powerful golf swing was the bond I had with Moe.
+He saw my love for the pursuit of perfection.
 It wasn’t always easy.

 During a Canadian tour event at the Royal Woodbine golf club in Toronto in 1995.
 Moe and I were having lunch as he tried to encourage me.
-“You won’t believe your eyes once you get it, you won’t believe you eyes”.
-Moe know that I hadn’t mastered his swing yet.
-He know that I was making progress and that it would eventually come.
-To this day I still can’t put a finger on when “I got it”.
+“You won’t believe your eyes once you get it, you won’t believe your eyes.”
+Moe knows that I hadn’t mastered his swing yet.
+He knows that I was making progress and that it would eventually come.
+To this day I still can’t put the finger on when “I got it.”
 To be completely honest, I still fiddle with my swing occasionally.
 Maybe I still don’t have it.
-Even Moe might might not have completely “had it”.
+Even Moe might not have completely “had it.”

-What’s important is that I absolutely love and enjoy the pursuit.
-Every subtle adjustment and slight change makes my swing as Moe would say “more pure”.
-One way I know that I am close is that slight changes are easier now.
+What’s important is that I love and enjoy the pursuit.
+Every subtle adjustment and slight change makes my swing as Moe would say “purer.”
+One way I know that I am close is that small changes are more natural now.
 I also find that the swing takes less work to maintain.
-I don’t have to practice much but it sure feels better when I practice more – and stay mobile.
+I don’t have to practice much, but it sure feels better when I exercise more – and stay mobile.

 If I take too much time off it takes me a day of swinging to get back into rhythm.
-This is because a great golf swing is a series of movements in the proper order – in the proper timing sequence.
+This is because a significant golf swing is a series of movements in the proper order – in the appropriate timing sequence.
 Timing is what gets out of sync when you don’t practice, even if you have great technique.
-I recommend making swing motions every day just to keep your rhythm, even if you don’t hit balls you need to make the motion.
+I recommend making swing motions every day just to keep your rhythm, even if you don’t hit balls you need to move.

-I was recently invited to give a golf seminar to a number of beginning golfers.
+I was recently invited to give a golf seminar to some beginning golfers.
 I only had about 45 minutes to teach them the golf swing.
-I started them by learning the movements of the golf swing and then taught them the sequence of the motion.
+I started them by learning the movements of the golf swing and then showed them the sequence of the motion.
 Then they attempted to hit about 20 balls.
-The next day I talked to them and many of them mentioned that the muscles in their backs, hips and arms were sore.
+The next day I talked to them, and many of them mentioned that the muscles in their backs, hips and arms were sore.

 I said yes, golf is very athletic.
-The body is a machine full of bones, muscles and tendons.
+The body is a machine full of bones, muscles, and tendons.
 When you move it in new ways, it adapts.
-Being sore is a beautiful thing – it means you changed you body.
-This is how golf swings are learned.
+Being sore is a beautiful thing – it means you changed your body.
+These is how golf swings are learned.